 Are you ready?
 Let’s learn how to make turkey stock!

-You will get the best flavor from a leftover roasted turkey.
+You will get the best flavor by using a leftover roasted turkey.
 Since most of us roast our turkeys for Thanksgiving dinner (or any other time we cook them), this should be a no-brainer.

 - Purchase a turkey slightly larger than you expect you may need.
 Why?
 Well, I like to leave a little extra meat on the carcass whenever I make stock.
 It’s great for flavor.